domlockett/LoLLMa/README.md

 This guide assumes you have a basic understanding of Python and your personal hardware specifications.
 The utilities needed for LLMs work across operating systems and can be run directly in a terminal.

 In academic fashion, I will be keeping a general guide that includes software and utilities I used to get set up.
-Throughout this README you will find minimal instructions with links to additional learning materials.
+Throughout this README you will find minimal instructions with links to additional learning materials like [Learning LLMs](Learning_LLMS.md).

 ### Hardware considerations